 - Pioneer Square is at the heart of Historic Seattle Downtown and surrounded by the city’s retail core to the north, the Chinatown-International District to the east, SODO to the south, and the Central Waterfront to the West.
 The proximity to the waterfront positions Pioneer Square as a visitor destination from locals and out-of-towners alike.
 Likewise, Pioneer Square is located near Seattle’s two major stadiums- Lumen Field and T-Mobile Park.
 The neighborhood is no more bustling than on game/event days.

-- Pioneer Square is served by more modes of transit than anywhere else in the city.
-It’s easily accessible from Interstate 5 and 90, as well as the Highway 99.
-Even the connection to Sea-Tac International Airport is direct and practical on the Sound Transit Link Light Rail.
+- Pioneer Square is served by more modes of transit than anywhere else in the city and serves as a central connection point for the city’s various public transit options.
+It’s easily accessible from Interstate 5 and 90, as well as Highway 99.
+The Link light rail extension will be joining the existing 1 Line, putting Pioneer Square as the nexus of easy transit connectivity to Sea-Tac Airport, the Eastside, the Stadium district, and the downtown retail core.

 - Pioneer Square is experiencing significant public and private investments.
-Public investments include a redesigned Alaskan Way along the Central Waterfront, pedestrian improvements on several key east/west streets strengthening the district’s connection to Elliott Bay, and an expansion of the Link light rail to the West Seattle and Ballard neighborhoods.
-Private investments include multiple boutique hotels, several renovated structures to host upper floor businesses alongside ground floor retailers, and the addition of new residential buildings with ground floor retail spaces.
+Public investments include a redesigned waterfront with improved pedestrian access from Pioneer Square, an expansion of the Link light rail to the West Seattle and Ballard neighborhoods, and various support programs for businesses.
+Private investments include multiple boutique hotels, several renovated structures to host upper floor businesses alongside ground floor retailers, residential buildings with ground floor retail spaces.